Quick Start

 What Gets Created?

 ContextKit creates a .contextkit/ directory with standards, templates, and commands.
-Auto-detects your AI tools (Cursor, VS Code, Aider, etc.) and configures integrations automatically.
+Choose your AI tool during install or specify it directly with ck install claude.

 Was this helpful?